EXCLUSIVE: Amazon partners with PayPoint on Amazon Counter service

-A small proportion of stores partnered with PayPoint’s CollectPlus service across the UK are already now offering an Amazon Hub Counter service and a full national rollout is expected.
+Around 500 stores partnered with PayPoint’s CollectPlus service across the UK are already now offering an Amazon Hub Counter service and a full national rollout to ‘thousands’ of stores has been announced.
 The partnered PayPoint stores are available to view on Amazon’s ordering and delivery pages, all of which appear to be independent shops rather than multiples.

 Jay Patel from Sarwal’s Newsagents in Woking, Surrey, confirmed to betterRetailing: “We’ve been providing the service since being approached by PayPoint a couple of months ago to ask us to become an Amazon Hub.
 It’s getting popular – we now get between 10-15 parcel collections per week through the service.”